ravikumar504/ravikumar504/README.md

 ---

-**DevOps Engineer** with 10+ years of IT experience, including **5+ years specializing** in DevOps, cloud automation, and cloud-native infrastructure..
+**DevOps Engineer** with 10+ years of IT experience, including **5+ years specializing** in DevOps, cloud automation, and cloud-native infrastructure.
 Experienced in building CI/CD pipelines, containerizing applications with Docker, and orchestrating scalable Kubernetes workloads with zero-downtime deployments.
 Proficient in Infrastructure as Code using Terraform and implementing DevSecOps practices, observability with Prometheus, Grafana, and CloudWatch, and FinOps-driven cloud cost optimization.

 ---